-You will want to have the airbag system ready to inflate for your protection in an impact.
-The airbag system is designed to be maintenance free.
-If any of the following occurs, have an authorized dealer service the system promptly:
+You will want to have the airbags ready to inflate for your protection in a collision.
+While the airbag system is designed to be maintenance free, if any of the following occurs, have an authorized dealer service the system immediately.

-- Airbag Warning Light does not come on during the six to eight seconds after the ignition switch is first turned on, - Remains on after the six to eight second interval, or - Flickers, or comes on and remains on for any period of time while driving.

-NOTE: If the speedometer, tachometer, or any engine related gauges are not working, the airbag control module may also be disabled.
+- The Airbag Warning Light does not come on for approximately six to eight seconds when the ignition switch is first turned ON. - The light remains on after the approximate six to eight-second interval. - The light comes on and remains on while driving. - NOTE: If the speedometer, tachometer, or any engine related gauges are not working, the Occupant Restraint Controller (ORC) may also be disabled.
 The airbags may not be ready to inflate for your protection.
 Promptly check the fuse block for blown fuses.
-Refer to "Fuses" in Section 7 of this manual.
+Refer to the label located on the inside of the fuse block cover for the proper airbag fuses.
 See your authorized dealer if the fuse is good.